March 6, 2019

 The importance of this customer service function is obvious; it helps set the spotlight on the company’s more expensive offerings and provides opportunities to earn more revenue.
 Take note, though, that overdoing this can have a detrimental effect on customer satisfaction.
 Big companies may see a strong upselling program to be worth the risk, as they can probably deal with its negative effects.
 Smaller companies and startups, however, are advised to go about this more carefully.

-Social media interaction.
 A company’s social media pages now also serve as customer support/service pages.
 These pages allow them to interact with their customers and automatically provide assistance regarding their products or services.
 Obviously, a customer service team can man this page and provide customer service and support and gather customer feedback.

 Providing customer service may seem like a huge manpower and financial expense, but it’s all worth it in the end, as it ensures that your target market – your customers – will always be there to support your business.
 Consider outsourcing your company’s customer service in order to enjoy reduced overhead and labor costs and added flexibility for your in-house team.
-Find out the cost of outsourcing customer service to the Philippines and other important information that will make the task easier by reading Outsource Accelerator’s guides and articles about the topic.